 Coming Fall 2024: The Automotive and Diesel program will be expanding to include a full electric and hybrid vehicle maintenance program.

-Coming Fall 2023: The Building Controls Technology program is focused on preparing students for careers that involve the control and management of modern high-tech building systems.
+Available Now: The Building Controls Technology program is focused on preparing students for careers that involve the control and management of modern high-tech building systems.
 The program builds upon a foundation of basic electrical and construction skills, advancing to HVAC systems, lighting, programmable logic controllers, energy efficiency and renewable energy systems.

 Coming Fall 2024: The Solar PV Systems Technical Certificate in the Science Department will train students for NABCEP aligned photovoltaic (PV) installer positions in the growing Solar Industry.
 It will include an on-site PV hands-on training lab.